ptrckqn/shadibeshai-website/src/pages/lab.md

         help-seeking behaviours of minority groups.
 She hopes to use this research towards the development of more inclusive practices in clinical psychology.
-    - title: Matea Gerbeza
-      sub: Lab Coordinator
-      body: Matea completed her Honours (2022-23) under Dr. Beshai's supervision.
-She is now Depression Cognition and Culture Lab Coordinator.
-For her honours, Matea examined the associations between dispositional mindfulness and components of mental health literacy, specifically psychological distress recognition and mental help-seeking attitudes.
-        She is graduating (B.A.) in psychology in the Spring of 2023 with High Honours.
-Matea hopes to continue her training in the graduate program in clinical psychology, with a specific interest in adolescent eating disorders and children's anxiety.
-In the meantime, you can find her playing with her dog, Lupin, and cat, Finnick.
-      image: /uploads/25fe5783-0f11-40e7-9060-5d42067a6b71.jpg
 alumni:
   title: Lab Alumni
   bio: